Gas prices inch up for Memorial Day but still cheapest in 17 years

-As the stay-at-home order slowly lifts and some Minnesotans return to their vehicles for Memorial Day weekend, gas prices are the lowest in 17 years.
+As the stay-home order slowly lifts and some Minnesotans return to their vehicles for Memorial Day weekend, gas prices are the lowest in 17 years.

 Averaging about $1.85 per gallon in the Twin Cities, according to GasBuddy, it's the first time that gas has dipped below the $2 threshold for the holiday weekend since 2003 when it was $1.46 per gallon on average.